tenjava-2014/stuntguy3000-t1/README.md

     - Fires a Missie at an enemy, blowing it up.

-This plugin is designed for use in a PVP server, as it uses display names to recognize the bows ability.
+This plugin is designed for use in a PVP server, as it uses display names and lores to recognize the bows ability.

 Configuration Explanation:
 ----